-When asking most of the learners of Chinese what makes learning Chinese so different from learning other languages, besides Chinese characters and tones, the answers come to their mind would often include Chinese measure words (量詞/量词; liàng cí).
+When asking most Chinese learners what sets learning Chinese apart from learning other languages, in addition to Chinese characters and tones, one common response that comes to mind is Chinese measure words (量詞/量词; liàng cí).

-They are the words that denote units of measurement, much like the English phrases “a cup of,” “a piece of,” or “a slice of,” are known as measure words.
-Measure words (MW) are applied to almost all Chinese nouns by the following simple pattern:
+Chinese measure words are words that indicate units of measurement, similar to the English phrases “a cup of,” “a piece of,” or “a slice of,” which are known as measure words.
+Measure words (MW) are used with almost all Chinese nouns following a simple pattern:

 – numeral + MW + noun

-Now, you might ask—how many of the Chinese measure words out there?
-The short answer is A LOT!
-However, the good news is that if you start with the most basic ones, the task won’t be so daunting because those basic ones can be applied to many Chinese nouns.
-Let’s show you the four most basic ones to get you started!
+However, the good news is that if you start with the most basic ones, the task won’t be so daunting because those basic ones can be used with many Chinese nouns.
+Let’s introduce you to the four most basic ones to get you started!

 The very first Chinese measure words that most learners would learn is 個/个.
 For example:

-This measure word is also commonly referred to as a ‘generic’ measure word because you can use it in place of the measure word that you do not know when counting a specific noun.
+This measure word is often referred to as a generic measure word because it can be used as a substitute for an unknown measure word when counting a specific noun.

 This measure word is used to quantify drinks.
 Coincidentally, the meaning of the word by itself relates to drinks as well, i.e. “cup/mug/glass.”
 Let’s put the pattern [numeral + MW + noun] into practice!